RayHightower/RayHightower.com/_posts/2015-10-29-rubyconf-colombia-conference-with-a-mission.markdown

 ---
 >Let’s talk about software and leave our past behind.<br/>~Juan Pablo Buritica

-[Juan Pablo Buritica](https://twitter.com/buritica) and his team from [Ride](http://ride.com) organized [RubyConf Colombia](http://www.rubyconf.co/) in Medellin this month.
+[Juan Pablo Buritica](https://twitter.com/buritica) and his team from [Ride](http://ride.com) organized [RubyConf Colombia](http://www.rubyconf.co/) in Medellín this month.
 The organizers ran JSConf Colombia concurrently with the Ruby conference.
 What a feat of logistical legerdemain!

 Yes, the technical presentations were powerful.
 Even more inspiring: RubyConf Colombia is a technical conference with a mission to change the reputation of Colombia.